bitcoinjs/bitcoinjs-lib/README.md

     $ npm -g install bitcoinjs-lib browserify uglify-js
     $ browserify -r bitcoinjs-lib -s Bitcoin | uglifyjs > bitcoinjs.min.js

-After loading this file in your browser, you will be able to use the global `bitcoin` object.
+After loading this file in your browser, you will be able to use the global `Bitcoin` object.

 ## Usage